 The Australian Bustard (Ardeotis australis) is an amazing large ground dwelling bird, with a slight crest, white eye-brow, speckled neck with dark markings and black crown.
 The wings have bold black and white markings.
-It stands at about a metre in height, with a wingspan that is approximately twice the height.
-The female is slightly smaller then the male.
-Their newly hatched chicks are striped dark and light in colour.

 The Bustard has what appears to be a ‘snooty’ appearance, as it walks in a sedate manner, holding its head up high.
 If disturbed it will walk away, whilst still watching, although it can fly when needed.